vhscom/after-dark/README.md

       </tr>
       <tr>
         <td><a href="#content-reuse">Content Reuse</a></td>
         <td>Sometimes plan markdown isn't enough to build engaging page content.
-For this reason After Dark provides a number of customizable partials and shortcodes for adding things like blockquotes, figure elements, GIFs with sound and <a target="feature" href="https://hackcss.egoist.moe/">hackcss components</a> to your posts, pages and layouts.
-Mix and match to create truly unique experiences.</td>
+For this reason After Dark provides a number of reusable code snippets and shortcodes for adding things blockquotes, figure elements, coubs, videos, <a target="feature" href="https://hackcss.egoist.moe/">hackcss components</a> and more to your pages and posts.
+Use them to create completely custom layouts or simply spice up an old page.</td>
       </tr>
       <tr>
         <td><a href="#related-content">Related Content</a></td>